-Our region continues to show moderate endemicity for hepatitis B, with an HBsAg positivity rate of 2.11%.
-Therefore, the introduction of the anti-HBV vaccination program into the childhood immunization schedule in 2006 in our country is expected to prevent the epidemiological pattern of hepatitis B in Türkiye from worsening, particularly by significantly reducing prevalence and incidence in the young population, which is the main target of vaccination efforts.
+Our region continues to show moderate endemicity for hepatitis B, with an HBsAq positivity rate of 2.11%.
+Therefore, the introduction of the anti-HBV vaccination program into the national immunization schedule in 2006 in our country is expected to prevent a worsening of the hepatitis B epidemiological situation in Türkiye from worsening, particularly by significantly reducing prevalence and incidence in the young population, which is the main target of vaccination efforts.
 Given the effectiveness of HBV vaccination in limiting the spread of the infection, it is expected that Türkiye will reach low endemicity for hepatitis B in the coming years.
-Measuring seroprevalence, preventing outbreaks, developing protective neasures such as sanitation and hygiene, and especially implementing vaccination programs are important.
-We believe the results of this study, by revealing the current status of hepatitis B in our region, will support the improvement of vaccination coverage, regular population screening, and hepatitis B seroprevalence monitoring, thereby aiding the achievement of hepatitis B control goals.
+Measuring seroprevalence, preventing outbreaks, developing protective measures such as sanitation and hygiene, and especially implementing vaccination programs are important.
+By revealing the current status of hepatitis B in our region, we believe the results of this study will support efforts to improve vaccination coverage, implement regular population screening, and enhance HBV seroprevalence monitoring.
+These efforts will thereby aiding the achievement of hepatitis B control goals.